 An appropriate statistical modeling of the observed processes gives rise to significant advantages in performance of signal detection and prediction and parameter estimation.

-You have just published Cyclostationary Processes and Time Series: Theory, Applications, and Generalizations.
+You have just published a reference entitled Cyclostationary Processes and Time Series: Theory, Applications, and Generalizations.
 Who is the book aimed at and how will it be useful to them?

 The intended audience of the book is constituted by researchers in Statistical Signal Processing, Communications, and related disciplines.
 The book will also be useful to graduate students and PhD students in these fields and to telecommunications engineers and statisticians.
 The practitioner in these disciplines can use the book as a reference manual.
 For each chapter, results are reported as theorems and corollaries, proofs are in the last section.
 Thus, the reader can simply grasp the main ideas or, if needed, go in deep with the proofs.
 Each chapter ends with a summary where the main results are presented in a concise way.
 The implementation of the algorithms for cyclic spectral analysis is discussed in detail and Matlab/Octave code is provided.
 Applications of cyclostationarity in many fields are discussed and the relative references cited.
 An extensive list of references covers the majority of fields where cyclostationary signal analysis has been exploited.